The Test of Scrutiny

 There’s a sickening absurdity in the fact that I’m now being attacked for speaking up.
 These same attackers would have accused me of participating in or covering up a potential quid pro quo if I had said nothing.
 Now, fortunately the DA investigation puts to rest any question of impropriety.
 The public is assured that my first loyalty is to my oath of office and under close scrutiny we were all vindicated.

 In San Mateo, a new generation of voters is changing the landscape of our representative government.
 The Old Guard is losing their grip on power.
 They undermine our new generation of leaders, waging baseless accusations of “puppeteering” corruption.
 Remember that the recall members called Former Mayor Goethals “Black Hat Joe.”
-They are the same small group and special interests that funded Deputy Mayor Nash’s campaign, stood against my appointment to council in 2019, opposed my election in 2020, and attempted to block my mayoral appointment in 2022.
+They are the same small group and special interests that funded Deputy Mayor Nash’s campaigns, stood against my appointment to council in 2019, opposed my election in 2020, and attempted to block my mayoral appointment in 2022.

 It’s shocking to see ugly MAGA-style extremism and misinformation campaigns here in our County, spewing hate speech calling me a “stupid n*gger lover” and inciting violence, “Let’s use Ammo to get rid of Amo.”